KEggensperger/keggensperger.github.io/_pages/about.md

 **Short Bio**

-Her research focuses on methods for *automated machine learning (AutoML)*, *hyperparameter optimization (HPO)*, and *efficient benchmarking*.
-Motivated by the goal of further democratizing the application of machine learning for scientific researchers and practitioners, she researches how to improve and extend AutoML systems to leverage the full potential of ML for new applications.
+My research focuses on methods for *automated machine learning (AutoML)*, *hyperparameter optimization (HPO)*, and *efficient benchmarking*.
+Motivated by the goal of further democratizing the application of machine learning for scientific researchers and practitioners, I research how to improve and extend AutoML systems to leverage the full potential of ML for new applications.

-Previously, she was part of the [ML Lab](https://ml.informatik.uni-freiburg.de/) at the University of Freiburg, where she completed her Ph.D. under the supervision of [Frank Hutter](https://ml.informatik.uni-freiburg.de/profile/hutter/) and [Marius Lindauer](https://www.ai.uni-hannover.de/de/institut/team/lindauer) (2022).
-Katharina also co-developed open-source tools for HPO methods and AutoML systems and has been a member of the team winning three AutoML competitions (2016, 2018, 2020).
-She is a junior head of the [Automl.org](automl.org) group, co-organized the AutoML workshop series at ICML in [2019](https://sites.google.com/view/automl2019icml/), [2020](https://sites.google.com/view/automl2020/home) and [2021](https://sites.google.com/view/automl2021) and serves as a social chair (2022,2023) and as a program chair (2024) for the [AutoML Conference](www.automl.cc).
+Previously, I was part of the [ML Lab](https://ml.informatik.uni-freiburg.de/) at the University of Freiburg, where I completed her Ph.D. under the supervision of [Frank Hutter](https://ml.informatik.uni-freiburg.de/profile/hutter/) and [Marius Lindauer](https://www.ai.uni-hannover.de/de/institut/team/lindauer) (2022).
+I also co-developed several open-source tools for HPO methods and AutoML systems and have been a member of the team winning three AutoML competitions (2016, 2018, 2020).
+I am a junior head of the [Automl.org](automl.org) group, member of the [COSEAL](https://www.coseal.net/) group and a faculty member of [IMPRS-IS](https://imprs.is.mpg.de/).
+Furthermore, I co-organized the AutoML workshop series at ICML in [2019](https://sites.google.com/view/automl2019icml/), [2020](https://sites.google.com/view/automl2020/home) and [2021](https://sites.google.com/view/automl2021) and served as a social chair (2022,2023) and as a program chair (2024) for the [AutoML Conference](www.automl.cc).

 News
 ====